MrCrayfish/Backpacked/docs/custom-backpack/creating-the-model.md

 # Creating the Model

 ## Standard Template
 By using the same model format of blocks and items, creating a new backpack is as simple as it gets.
-However to ensure new backpack models are going to work correctly with Backpacked, models begin by using the [📦Standard Template](/content/template.bbmodel) (click to download).
+However to ensure new backpack models are going to work correctly with Backpacked, models begin by using the [📦Standard Template](/content/template.bbmodel).
 This file is to be opened with [Blockbench](https://www.blockbench.net/).

 After loading the template, create a new copy by navigating to `File > Save Project As` and set the file name to the name of your backpack.
 This will help avoid overriding the original template if you plan to create multiple backpacks.